theredditbandit/huff/README.md

 # Huff

-This is a huffman encoder/decoder built in go.
+Once built , this is a compression tool that uses huffman coding/encoding to compress text files